Information is current as of 4 June 2022.

 The National Archives at St. Louis (same location as the NPRC) has the IDPFs for:

-- NAVY and MARINES for the surnames starting with A-L are available to the public at NARA St. Louis.
+- IDPFs for surnames starting with A-L are available to the public at NPRC in St. Louis.

 - There is no option at this time for a scanned copy.
 Paper only and they charge you a fee.

 Request the IDPF